 What You Will Need to Clean Hardwood Floors

-- Microfiber mop or cloth (you’ll need a couple of these as you will need some wet and some dry )
+- Microfiber mop or cloth (you’ll need a couple of these, as you will need some wet and some dry )

-- Bucket for mixing cleaning solution.
+- A bucket for mixing cleaning solution.

 - Warm Water and your preferred cleaning agents.

-How to clean hardwood Floors
+How to clean hardwood Floors with a homemade natural cleaner or a pH-neutral cleaner

 Step 1